 Borodina K.S. has a large family - four minor dependents (15, 14, 7 and 4 years old).

 Therefore, the total value is 8800.
-The amount will be deducted from K. Borodina’s salary until July - next month her income will exceed 280,000.
+The amount will be deducted from K.S.
+Borodina’s salary until July - next month her income will exceed 280,000.

-The woman's employer will calculate personal income tax from 31,200 rubles of her salary: (40,000 - 8800) × 0.13 = 4056 rubles.
+The woman’s employer will calculate personal income tax on 31,200 rubles of her salary: (40,000 - 8800)×0.13=4056 rubles.

-Up to what age are provided
+Up to what age are they provided?

-The right is terminated from the moment:
+The right terminates from the moment:

 • the child reaches the age of majority or the age limit of 24 years for a full-time student;

-• the death of a child;
+• death of a child;

-• expiration of the foster family contract.
+• expiration of the foster family agreement.

 How to get a double deduction

-Can't refuse:
+Cannot refuse:

-• unemployed mother (housewife);
+• stay-at-home mother (housewife);

 • a woman on maternity or postpartum leave;

-• woman registered at the employment center.
+• a woman registered at the employment center.

 You can apply for benefits at your place of work.
 The applicant provides the employer with: